flutter/website/src/release/breaking-changes/deprecate-buttonbar.md

 ## Summary

-The `ButtonBar` widget has been deprecated in favor of the more efficient `OverflowBar` widget.
-As a result, the `ThemeData.buttonBarTheme` and `ButtonBarTheme` have also been deprecated.
+The `ButtonBar` widget was deprecated in favor of the more efficient `OverflowBar` widget.
+As a result, the `ThemeData.buttonBarTheme` and `ButtonBarTheme` were also deprecated.

 ## Context

-The `ButtonBar` widget lays its children in a row and in a column if there is not enough horizontal space.
+The `ButtonBar` widget lays out its children in a row and in a column if there is not enough horizontal space.
 The `OverflowBar` widget does the same, but it's not tied to the Material library and is part of the core widgets library.